Alex Mann (rugby union)

-Alex Mann (born 6 January 2002) is a Welsh professional rugby union player who plays as a flanker for United Rugby Championship club Cardiff and the Wales national team.
+Alex Mann (born 6 January 2002) is a Welsh professional rugby union player who plays as a flanker for United Rugby Championship club Cardiff Rugby and the Wales national team.

-Early Life
+Early life

-Mann was born on the 6 of January 2022 in Merthyr Tydfil, Wales.
+Mann was born on the 6 of January 2002 in Merthyr Tydfil, Wales.
 He studied at St John The Baptist School, Aberdare.

 Mann began playing rugby with local club Aberdare RFC.

 Club career

 Cardiff Rugby

 Mann was named in the Cardiff Rugby academy squad for the 2021–22 season.